codev7/moon/README.md

 1. API endpoints - prefixed with the `api` config entry
 2. Static files stored in the directory set in the `static` config entry
 3. Default to client routing.
 If the prior two cases are not satisfied, the server will send the frontend application code.
-The application takes the form of an html5 template with a link and script tag pointing to the css and js bundles that were output by webpack. (when in hot mode these they bundles are served from memory instead)
+The application takes the form of an html5 template with a link and script tag pointing to the css and js bundles that were output by webpack. (when in hot mode they are served from memory instead)

 # Usage